 Biomimetic Peptoid Oligomers as Dual-Action Antifreeze Agents, M. L. Huang, D. Ehre, Q. Jiang, C. Hu, K. Kirshenbaum, M. D. Ward, Proc.
 Natl.
 Acad.
 Sci.
 2012, 109, 19922.

-Anti-Counterfeit Protection of Pharmaceutical Products with Spatial Mapping of X-Ray Detectable Barcodes and Logos, D. Musumeci, C. Hu, M. D. Ward, Anal.
-Chem.
-2011, 83, 7444.
+Anti-Counterfeit Protection of Pharmaceutical Products with Spatial Mapping of X-Ray Detectable Barcodes and Logos, D. Musumeci, C. Hu, M. D. Ward, Analytical Chemistry, 2011, 83, 7444.

 A principal area of research in our group is the design and synthesis of crystalline molecular materials in which the constituents are held together in a lattice by weak, and typically unpredictable, intermolecular interactions.
 Our goal is to develop and use design principles, based on these interactions, which can be used to direct molecular assembly of molecules into solid-state structures endowed with unique properties, ranging from electronic conductivity to second harmonic generation to high-selectivity enantioselective separations.
 Our approach relies on the rational adjustment of solid-state structure and properties by deploying the versatility of organic synthesis, sometimes described as “crystal engineering.”
 For example, recent efforts in our group have led to the discovery of a novel class of porous molecular frameworks, held together by hydrogen bonding, which are capable of organizing guest molecules in their pores in unusual ways, or trapping molecules selectively to enable otherwise difficult separations.
 Our group also is synthesizing new organic materials designed for use as materials in field effect transistors.